ruszkipista/access4all/README.md

 * create a new organisation and a new project
 * inside the project at Database Deployments, create a new cluster
   * choose Shared / free tier cloud provider and region / M0 tier / choose cluster name
-* inside the newly created cluster create a database, e.g. `my_car`
+* inside the newly created cluster create a database, e.g. `access4all`
 * in Deployment Security / Database Access, create a user with password authentication, select role `readWriteAnyDatabase`

 Note down the following details: